grpc/proposal/A88-xds-data-error-handling.md

 added in [gRFC A53].

-For existing bootstrap configs that have the "ignore_resource_deletion" server feature, gRPC will ignore that server feature, but the new default behavior is to ignore all data errors, including resource deletion, so they will still get the right behavior.
+For existing bootstrap configs that have the "ignore_resource_deletion" server feature, gRPC will ignore that server feature, but the new default behavior is to treat all data errors as transient, including resource deletion, so they will still get the right behavior.

 For existing bootstrap configs that do *not* have the